mcrbt/kvstore/README.md

 Data is serialized in JSON format.
 When deserializing a store from disk the file is read in chunks of 4096 bytes.
 As the serialized data in JSON format does not contain any newline symbols the store file only consists of a single line.
-Reading such file *line-wise* would not be the best idea.
+Reading such file line-wise would not be the best idea.

 In addition to the standard `get`, `set`, `remove`, `clear` operations there are a couple more interesting operations.
 Among those are `closest` and `swap`.

 #### closest

 `closest` computes that key in the store being most similar to the one passed to the function.
 This may be useful if keys are string representation of dates, like UNIX timestamps or dates in the form `yymmdd`, for instance.
 As a JSON object is basically a *map*, `kvstore` itself can be used as a *map data structure*.
 If the key for a value is computed (dynamically) the results of such computation may be inaccurate.
-Keys are compared using a (private) function implemented in the library that works similar to C's `strcmp`.
+Keys are compared using a (private) function of this library implementing the *Levenshtein distance*.

+If the key is already exists in the store, that key itself is returned.
+If the passed key is `null` or empty, or if the store is empty `null` is returned.
+If there is only one key in the store then that key is returned independent of its *distance* to the passed key.

+If several keys with the same *Levenshtein distance* are found their respective length is considered and the one with the length closest to the passed key is returned.
+If all of the equal-distant keys are of the same length, as well, their ASCII character code distance of the first differing character is considered, additionally.

+Computing the *Levenshtein distance* between two keys has a time complexity of `O(m * n)` with `m` being the length of the first key, and `n` being the length of the second key.
+The distance to the passed key is computed for every key in the store.
+The array of keys will be sorted in advance to save some operations using the default *Phobos* sorting algorithm which performs in `O(k * log(k))` with `k` being the number of keys.
+This makes the `closest` function as costly as `O((k * (m * n)) + (k * log(k)))` which is approximately `O(k * a^2)` on average, with `k` being the number of keys in the store and `a` being the average key length.
+This is actually an oversimplification but may give a hint on the runtime performance of the operation.

 #### swap